Please ensure that your English qualification meets our requirements in time for applying.

 Please apply using your personal email address, college/university email addresses will not be accepted.

 A list of specialisations including Anatomic and Clinical Pathology will appear on the application - please select the discipline you are applying for.
 Please note Anaesthesia & Analgesia and Neurology and Neurosurgery can be found under the Comparative How to Apply section.
-We are currently experiencing some technical problems in the Speciality section, please ensure that you include the name of the speciality that you are applying for in your Personal Statement.

 There are a number of documents which you will need to upload to your application form.
 Before you begin filling in the form you should have the following information to hand: